 If these conditions are not met, but the applicant is otherwise suitable for doctoral studies, the applicant may raise his/her grades or the school may set prerequisites for entry.
 Admission criteria may be departed from on the grounds of the supervising professor’s written statement.

 The School of Science may accept equivalent attainments completed in other schools as prerequisites on the grounds of the supervising professor’s written statement.

 Granting the right to pursue doctoral studies

-The School of Science confirms the research field and the professor of the research field to be the supervising professor of the students doctoral studies.
-The supervising professor will act as a thesis advisor for the student.
+The School of Science confirms the research field and the professor of the research field to be the supervising professor of the student's doctoral studies.

 All applicants are informed of the decision.
 A successful applicant will be granted the right to pursue the degree of Doctor of Science in Technology.
 All doctoral students are defined and registered as either full-time or part-time students.
 Also the language of the degree is registered.
 All new students are registered as attending in the student register.